JannisHoch/floodImpact/README.md

 1. accuracy of the simulated flood extent;
 1. the resulting number of people exposed due to this event.

-## Content

-The code goes step-by-step through the process of

-1. assessing accuracy of simulated flood extent;
-1. calculating the differing impact on the number of people affected.

 ## Execution

-The main code is in the ipynb-notebook which upon execution is converted to a html-file.
+The main code is in the ipynb-notebook.

+You can either go trough the notebook yourself cell by cell, or run the shell-script to run the entire notebook and convert the result to a html-file.

 ## Contact

 For questions/remarks/etc, please contact me via j.m.hoch@uu.nl.

 # note
-when running the ipynb-notebook via the sh-file, the converted html-file does not render any citations and references. this is because the cite2c extension used does not support export yet. to get the full experience, it may be necessary to open the notebook from command line (not tested yet).
+when opening the notebook or running it via the sh-file, citations and references are not shown. this is because the cite2c extension used works only for the account which created the notebook and citations/references are not exportable